Processed Food Inspection

-As processed foods continue becoming more convenient and affordable, they play an increasingly significant role in our food supply chain.
-Along with the added convenience, however, comes more opportunities for contamination by foreign materials.
+As processed foods continue to become more convenient and affordable, they play an increasingly significant role in our food supply.
+Consumers have become more convenience-driven in their food product selections.
+However, with the added convenience of processed food comes more opportunities for contamination by foreign materials.

 If you work with processed food, you can’t afford to not have a plan in place for preventing, detecting and eliminating contaminants in your product.

-We can inspect all types of processed foods, including:
+We can inspect all types of processed foods, including the following:

 - Canned fruits and vegetables

-- Breakfast foods (cereals, oatmeal, breakfast bars, breakfast sandwiches, toaster pastries)
+- Breakfast foods including cereals, oatmeal, breakfast bars, breakfast sandwiches, toaster pastries and beyond

-- Frozen protein goods (burger patties, chicken breasts, veggie burgers)
+- Frozen protein goods including burger patties, chicken breasts and veggie burgers

 - Frozen pies and pastries